• Skip to primary navigation

 These baked black bean taquitos are both vegetarian, packed with veggies, and way lighter than the store bought kind without sacrificing any flavor.

 Although full on vegetarianism doesn’t appeal to me, it can be fun to play with plant based foods to see how much flavor you can add just by punching up the spices and adding zesty other flavors.
-Plus, veggies are lower in calories so you can eat more of them.
+Plus, veggies tend to be lower in calories so you can eat more of them.
 Double score.

 These baked black bean taquitos are both vegetarian, packed with veggies, and way lighter than the store bought kind without sacrificing any flavor.